-- Change Locations = Permitted

-- Update Policy = Permitted

-- Default Firewall settings = All Open
+- Update Policy = Permitted - Default Firewall settings = All Adaptive

-By default, all adapter types (wired, Wi-Fi, and modem) are permitted in the Unknown location.
+The three adapter types, Wi-Fi, Wired, and Dialup are permitted in the Unknown location.
 This allows the computer to interface peripherally with its network environment, and attempt to associate a location policy as described above.